Keaize/digital-dance/README.md

 - Average difficulty will now account for rate mods : )
 - Each player can have their own unique profile picture and if one isn't present then a default image will appear in place.
 - Each player gets their own difficulty selection instead of being shared.
 - Music wheel is centered and each player's assets are on their own side instead of arbitrarily having P2 cover up the wheel when playing.
+(Only on widescreen)
+- Added a song search function.
+(Up + Enter on Screen Select Music)

 # ---------------- How to use a profile picture ----------------